How Did Ww1 Change The Us

 Q: How did World War I change the role of women in the American economy?
 A: The war created new opportunities for women to enter the workforce in unprecedented numbers.
 Women took on jobs that had previously been held exclusively by men, working in factories, offices, and other industries.

 Q: What is meant by the United States transforming from a debtor to a creditor nation?
 A: Before the war, the U.S. owed significant sums to European lenders.
-However, as European nations depleted their financial reserves to purchase American goods, the flow of capital reversed, and the U.S. became the world's leading creditor.
+That said, as European nations depleted their financial reserves to purchase American goods, the flow of capital reversed, and the U.S. became the world's leading creditor.

 Q: What were some of the negative economic consequences of World War I in the U.S.?
 A: The end of the war brought an abrupt end to the wartime boom, leading to a sharp recession in 1920-1921.
 The war also exacerbated existing inequalities, widening the gap between the rich and the poor.